We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your St Louis trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your St Louis trip.
+A flight in the morning will more often than not be of higher cost.

 St Louis overview